kakalasek/Omega_Network_Classifier/README.md

 # Directory Structure

 The **top directory** contains the setup and start application scripts
 The **jupyter_scripts** directory contains the jupyter notebooks for training the model and processing of the data.
 It also contains two json files, *classes_mapping.json* and *classes.json*.
 The first file contains mapping of every class in this format *class_number: class_name*.
 The second containes containes keyword and classes to map to that keywords in this format *keyword: class_name*.
+The **jupyter_scripts/unsuccessful** directory contains unsuccessful scripts and attempts.
+There are screenshots with unsuccessful model attempts and so.
+The attempts and why they were unsuccessful is explained at the end of documentation.
 The **src** directory contains all the modules, models and also, for practical reasons, a copy of *classes.json* file.
 This file is used to convert the numerical prediction a to particular service.
 It is here, because the file path is more practical for the modules.
 All the models are in the *models* directory;

 Some models are too big for Github.
 Also some data may also be too big.
 I have thus put it onto this Google drive: https://drive.google.com/drive/folders/1XcOfXqXIrEK_SFA2j5aLiGlSPVSBf_c2?usp=drive_link